Thursday, September 29, 2022

 Color (5%): lovely light brown / bronze fading to a very thin clear edge, a long gradient.
 3/5

-Nose (10%): light honeyed apple note, 4/10 alcohol, mild spice, powdered sugar/sherbet, can't quite place it. sort of nondistinct.
+Nose (10%): light honeyed apple note, 4/10 alcohol, mild spice, powdered sugar/sherbet, can't quite place it.
+Sort of nondistinct.
 6/10

-Overall Impression and Harmony (30%): A very mild whiskey overall by my standards.
+Overall Impression and Harmony (30%): A very mild whiskey by my standards.
 The alcohol impact is undoubtedly there and represents what it is.
-The nose isn't all that much but I do really enjoy sipping this.
+The nose isn't all that much, but I do really enjoy sipping this.
 It reminds me of some Irish whiskeys I've had in terms of intensity, which is to say, lighter.
-Certainly sweet, not the most candy-like whiskey I've had, but certainly sweet, butterscotch sweet.
+Certainly sweet, not the most candy-like whiskey I've had, but sweet, butterscotch sweet.
 24/30

 Total Ranking: 74% Legendary, Amazing, Great, Good, Fair, Average, Tolerable, Swill